adhishjs/snn-mnsit-audio-digit-classifier/README.md

 🧠 Inspiration
    This project blends neuroscience with modern machine learning — showing how SNNs can interpret temporal signals like speech.

+Made by Adhish J S
+For Contact,
+adhishjs05@gmail.com